swiss-ai-center/a-guide-to-mlops/presentation/README.md

 - Call to action: "Go clean up your resources, then go build something."
 - Convention: simply gesture toward the slide and step back.

-Deliver on the opening promise.
+Deliver on the opening objective.
 -->

 ![bg right:40% 70%](./images/portals/mission.svg)